berryloop/berryloop/README.md

 - A mix of **personal learning projects** and the ocassional **curious side quest**

 ## ☕ About Me
-- Coffee enthusiast with a soft spot for good design
+- Coffee enthusiast with a soft spot for chocolate
 - Anime fan & tech nerd

 > “Any fool can write code that a computer can understand.
 Good programmers write code that humans can understand.”